christiangenco/microconfrecap/editor/posts/patrick-mckenzie.md

 It's easy to look at currently successful businesses and think "wow, they have it all figured out," which can be discouraging.
 In reality, everyone is making it up as they go.

-Even Patrick Collison - the billionaire cofounder of Stripe - has said that when going into early meetings with banks he felt like three squirrels in a trenchcoat.
+Even Patrick Collison - the cofounder of Stripe - has said that when going into early meetings with banks he felt like three squirrels in a trench coat.

 Instead of targeting a business that's all put together, focus on adding a little piece at a time, similar to putting together a puzzle (though a puzzle isn't a perfect analogy - there's no perfectly defined end state in business).